USMC1941/CS111-Rutgers/Assignments_2019/07_Assignment/README.md

    3. Finding a row where every entry is `'x'` in a 2-D array.

 ## Before submission
-6. Collaboration policy.
-Read our collaboration policy here.
+6. *Collaboration policy*.
+Read our collaboration policy [here](https://introcs.cs.rutgers.edu/#academic-integrity).
-7. Writeup.
+7. *Writeup*.
 Use your preferred text editor to type your answers, and then save the file in PDF format.
 We will only grade typed assignments and in PDF format.
 You will use Gradescope to submit your assignment.
 If you have not yet used Gradescope, go to your scarletmail inbox and look for an email from Gradescope with instructions on how to access your account.
-8. Submitting the assignment.
+8. *Submitting the assignment*.
 Submit your assignment  via the Web submission system called Gradescope.
 To do this, click the Assignments link from the course website; click the Submit link for that assignment.
 9. Read Help − > Student Workflow − > Submitting a PDF for instructions on how to submit your PDF file.

 ## Getting help